 Acquired heart disease can include different types of heart problems but the most common ones are valvular and myocardial disease.
 Heart disease can also be caused by some infections, like heartworms and parvo.
 While the effects of these issues are pretty similar, the treatment can be very different.

-All breeds can suffer from the below mentioned heart issues, but some breeds are more prone to these issues than others.
+All breeds – small and large dogs – can suffer from the below mentioned canine heart diseases, but certain breeds were found in retrospective studies with large samples to be more prone to these issues than others.
+Prevalence depends on the type of heart issue.

-Small and toy breeds, on the other hand, are more susceptible to heart problems related to the heart valves.
-Some of these breeds include Spaniels (especially Cavalier King Charles Spaniels), Miniature and Toy Poodles, Dachshunds and Miniature Schnauzers.
+Small and toy breeds, on the other hand, are more susceptible to heart problems related to the heart valves, like Degenerative Mitral Valve Disease (DMVD).
+Some of these breeds include Spaniels, especially Cavalier King Charles Spaniels, Miniature and Toy Poodles, Dachshunds and Miniature Schnauzers.

 4 Heart Problems in Dogs